McAJBen/DungeonBoard/README.md

 <img src="Examples/view3.png" alt="View" width="336" height="210">
 <br>
 Here the DM has many different rooms that they can toggle the display of quickly.
-This is useful in a dungeon where you want to reveal pre-determined areas, or if a room changes through a playthough.
+This is useful in a dungeon where you want to reveal pre-determined areas, or if a room changes through a session.
 <br>
 <img src="Examples/control1.png" alt="Controls" width="331" height="369">
 <img src="Examples/view1.png" alt="View" width="276" height="100">